 Okonkwo feels happy for the first time in many years.
 He is rejuvenated and feels the clan had reclaimed its old ways when a warrior was a warrior.
 He has convinced the men in Umofia to armed themselves so they will be prepared.
 Three days later, Okonkwo and five other people are summoned by messengers to the district commissioner’s office.
 They go because an Umofia man won’t turn down a phone call.
 They bring machetes, but no guns, which they believe would be impolite.

-A member of Umofia’s delegation explained why the church was destroyed, and the district commissioner asked him to stop so he could bring his men to hear the grievances.
+A member of Umofia’s delegation began to explain why the church was destroyed, and the district commissioner asked him to stop so he could bring his men to hear the grievances.
 Shortly after the commissioner’s men enter the room, though, there is a brief scuffle too brief for a machete to be drawn.
 The men of the commissioner handcuff Okonkwo and the others.
 The clansmen are lectured about their poor treatment of people, and a fine is placed upon them.

-The men of Umofia gathered and paid the fine to appease the white men.
+The men of Umofia gathered and decided to pay the fine to appease the white men.
 Okonkwo thrives on action and the authority, and power.
 It has earned him.
 He is content after the clan destroys the church, and the fact that the family listens to him with respect leads him to think the past had returned when men took action and were respected for it.
 The happiness that opens the chapter soon turns.
 The meeting with the officer commissioner offers a contrast to the war council in chapter two.
 The rules have changed; white men now do not consider the Egbo people equal, and Okonkwo and others are not prepared for this.

 Summary of Chapter 24: